IFA 2020 Special Edition preview: what to expect from this year's modified show

 Denon

 Denon is celebrating its 110th anniversary this year, so will the industry veteran choose to celebrate that milestone with new product reveals during IFA?
-Who knows, but as its 8K-ready AV receivers for 2020 have already been unveiled, a new addition to its audio range could perhaps be on the cards.
+Who knows, but its 8K-ready AV receivers for 2020 have already been unveiled, so further additions to its audio range could perhaps be on the cards.
 Fingers and toes crossed.

 Harman